erdnaxe/bmpc/README.md

     or [Mopidy](https://mopidy.com/) server.
 -   Simple installation.
 -   Free, open source: bmpc is under the MIT license.
--   Easily hackable: no NodeJS tool required to build, use modern [ECMAScript 2017](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_%E2%80%93_ECMAScript_2017) code for readability.
+-   Hackable: no NodeJS tool required to build, use modern [ECMAScript 2017](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_%E2%80%93_ECMAScript_2017) code for readability.
 -   Media control support: integrate with MPRIS using Firefox on Linux, should also work on other platforms.
--   Color scheme support: light and dark mode.

 ## Installation